American Beautyberry: A Showstopper Native Plant

 Avoid Beautyberry Cultivars

 When possible, you also want to try to avoid buying cultivars of American Beautyberry.
-These are plants that have been modified from their original native form.
+These are plants that have been modified from their original native form, such as having white berries.

 Cultivars will have an additional name such as “Pearl Glam” like this example sold through a big box store.